dphiffer/chickenbot.phiffer.org/README.md

 2. Set `chickenbotPhone` as the phone number for the bot (from Twilio)
 3. Set `adminPhone` as the number for the admin user (perhaps your cell number)
 4. Configure the Google Sheet ID from its URL, and set the filename for the service key json file (saved in the `config` folder)
+5. Generate a webhook shared secret at the command line with `openssl rand -hex 40` and configure that value in `webhookSecret`
-5. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/)
+6. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/)

 ## Install dependencies